 - liaising with parents, external agencies and a range of other professionals, such as speech and language therapists, physiotherapists and educational psychologists

 - coordinating the work of support staff

-Special educational needs teachers work in state-maintained, voluntary-controlled (eg religious aided) and independent schools.
-Schools may or may not be exclusively for children with special needs.
+Special educational needs teachers work in state-maintained, voluntary-controlled and independent schools.
+Many work in mainstream schools, either in mainstream classes or in specialist units attached to the schools.
+Some work in special schools, which are exclusively for children with special needs.
 It is also possible to take on a role as a special educational needs coordinator (SENCO) in a mainstream school.

-Teaching vacancies are advertised online, in local education authority (LEA) jobs lists, local and national newspapers, and in the Times Educational Supplement.
-Specialist recruitment agencies occasionally advertise vacancies.
+Teaching vacancies are advertised online, in local education authority (LEA) vacancy lists, local and national newspapers, the Times Educational Supplement and by specialist recruitment agencies.

-It is normally essential to possess more than two years' post-qualification mainstream teaching experience prior to taking up a special educational needs teaching post.
+It is normally essential to have at least two years' post-qualification mainstream teaching experience before taking up a special educational needs coordinator (SENCO) post.
 The exception to this is for newly qualified teachers (NQTs) who can demonstrate substantial previous work experience with children with special needs.